 - 1. Estimating baseline onsite carbon stocks.
 The baseline is an estimate of what would have occurred in the absence of a Forest Project.
 To establish baseline onsite carbon stocks, the Forest Owner must model 100 years of carbon stock changes in each of the Forest Project's required and selected optional onsite carbon pools (identified in Sections 5.1 to 5.3).
 Modeling must be based on inventoried carbon stocks at the time of the Forest Project's initiation (or when first inventoried as is allowed for Reforestation Projects), following the applicable requirements in this section.
 Onsite carbon stocks are inventoried following the requirements in Appendix A; modeling of onsite carbon stocks over time must be conducted following the requirements in this section and the guidance in Appendix B. Baseline onsite carbon stocks are estimated over a Forest Project's entire crediting period (100 years) at the time of the project's initiation and are not modified thereafter. - 2.
 Estimating baseline carbon in harvested wood products.
 In conjunction with modeling baseline onsite carbon stocks, the Forest Owner must forecast any harvesting that would have occurred in the baseline and convert this to an average annual harvesting volume.
 From this, the Forest Owner must determine the amount of carbon that would have been transferred each year (on average) to long-term storage in wood products.
 Baseline harvesting is forecasted following the guidance in this section and carbon stored in wood products must be calculated following the requirements in Appendix C. - 3.
 Determining actual onsite carbon stocks.
 Each year, the Forest Owner must determine the Forest Projects' actual onsite carbon stocks.
 This must be done by updating the Forest Project's forest carbon inventory for the current year, following the guidance in this section and in Appendices A and B. The estimate of actual onsite carbon stocks must be adjusted by an appropriate confidence deduction, as described in Appendix A, Section A.4. - 4.
 Determining actual carbon in harvested wood products.
 Each year, the Forest Owner must report any harvesting in the Project Area and from this determine the amount of carbon transferred to long-term storage in wood products.
 Carbon stored in wood products must be calculated following the requirements in Appendix C. - 5.
 Calculating the project's Primary Effect.
 Each year, the Forest Owner must quantify the actual change in GHG emissions or removals associated with the Forest Project's intended ("Primary") effect, as defined in Section 5.
 For any given year, the Primary Effect is calculated by: - a.
-Taking the difference between actual and baseline onsite carbon stocks for the current year - b.
-Subtracting from (a) the difference between actual and baseline onsite carbon stocks for the prior year - c.
-Adding to (b) the calculated difference between actual and baseline carbon in harvested wood products for the current year (see Equation 6.1) - 6.
-Quantifying the project's Secondary Effects.
-Each year, the Forest Owner must quantify the actual change in GHG emissions or removals associated with the Forest Project's unintended ("Secondary") effects, as defined in Section 5.
-Requirements and guidance for quantifying Secondary Effects are provided below for each type of Forest Project.
-Secondary Effects will almost always be negative (i.e. they will reflect an increase in GHG emissions caused by the project).
+Taking the difference between actual onsite carbon stocks for the current year and actual onsite carbon stocks for the prior year6